gautam-dev-maker/mushak/README.md

 ## VL6180X (ToF Sensor)

-We added a Time of Flight sensor in front of the robot to measure the distance of the obstacle in front from the robot.
+* We added a Time of Flight sensor in front of the robot to measure the distance of the obstacle in front from the robot.

-This sensor measures the time taken by the light signal to get reflected from the obstacle and then measures the distace of the obstacle from the robot.
+* This sensor measures the time taken by the light signal to get reflected from the obstacle and then measures the distace of the obstacle from the robot.

 ![](./assets/tof.png)

-The sensor uses I2C protocol for communication with the microcontroller and send the distance values.
+* The sensor uses I2C protocol for communication with the microcontroller and send the distance values.
 It also has an additional feature of sensing the ambeint light which we can use to avoid the problems faced with IR sensors due to varing ambient light conditions.
+* Due to cost issues it is not feasible to replace IR sensors with VL6180x, else it could have been a replacement.

 ---

 ## HC-08 (BLE Module)

-We used a BLE(Bluetooth Low Energy) module to talk to the robot.
+* We used a BLE(Bluetooth Low Energy) module to communicate to the robot.
 It is one of the most important modules that is being used in mushak, this bluetooth module will enable us to communicate with the robot and precisely tune it to solve the mazes, additionally it makes debugging easier for us making Mushak user friendly.

-The module consumes very less power and works on UART communication to talk with the microcontroller.
+* The module consumes very less power(since it works on BLE) and works on UART communication to talk with the microcontroller.

 ![](./assets/HC08.png)

-For attaching this module we have provided the JST connectors to connect this module externally when required.
+* For attaching this module we have provided the JST connectors to connect this module externally when required.

 ---

 ## AS5600 (Magnetic Encoder)

-To measure the RPM and the distance that the robot has covered we needed a type of encoder feedback.
+* To measure the RPM and the distance that the robot has covered we needed a type of encoder feedback.
 For this we used AS5600 magnetic encoders to measure the amount of rotation of the robot wheel.

-The magnetic encoders are mounted in an innovative way due to which no external mounts were required for their placement.
+* The magnetic encoders are mounted in an innovative way due to which no external mounts were required for their placement.
+Since magnets need to be right infront of the IC of AS5600 to get proper reading, we have taken extra care with mount size and shaft placement.

 ![](./assets/as5600.png)

-The sensor works on I2C communication protocol to provide the feedback to the microcontroller.
+* The sensor works on I2C communication protocol to provide the reading to the microcontroller.

 ---

 ## MPU6500 (IMU)

-This sensor gives the feedback of orientaion of the robot.
+* This sensor gives the feedback of orientaion of the robot.
 This MEMS based chip has in-built Acclereometer and Gyroscope by which it can determine its orietation with respect to space.

-This sensor works on SPI as well as I2C communication protocol but in our case to get the fastest data transfer, we used use SPI communcation.
+* This sensor works on SPI as well as I2C communication protocol but in our case to get the fastest data transfer, we used use SPI communcation.

 ---

 ## Routing

-Front Copper Layer:
+* Front Copper Layer:

 ![](./assets/Fcu.png)

-Back Copper Layer:
+* Back Copper Layer:

 ![](./assets/Bcu.png)

-Final Routing:
+* Final Routing:

 ![](./assets/final_routing.png)